-NHIM Thangcheng has worked for Amru Rice since 2015 and had more than 12 years of professional experiences in the fields of agriculture development, supply chance management and product quality management standard.
+NHIM Thangcheng has working for Amru Rice since 2015 and had more than 12 years of professional experiences in the fields of agriculture development, supply chance management and product quality management standard.
+Manage contract-based supply with smallholder farmers for brings sustainability in the value-chain.
+The engagement with Agricultural Cooperatives institutionalizes a quality inspection system and strengthen the cooperatives' management of the supply chain and be replicated for the entire supply chain.